carlosp420/PyPhyloGenomics/doc/getting-started.rst

 -------------
 Primer design
 -------------
-Now that we have our exons/genes from several species (*Bombyx*, *Manduca*, *Danaus* and *Heliconius* in this example), we can design primers in order to sequence theses genes across a wide range of butterflies and/or moths.
+Now that we have our exons/genes from several species (*Bombyx*, *Manduca*, *Danaus* and *Heliconius* in this example), we can design primers in order to sequence these genes across a wide range of butterflies and/or moths.

 Since we have 132 candidate genes to design primers for, we can automate the primer design using a nice tool available in **PyPhyloGenomics**.

 The function ``designPrimers`` will send an alignment to primers4clades_ along (with some parameters) and do a request for primer design.
 This function will return the degenerate primers as estimated by primers4clades_.

 It is recommended that you enter your email as one of the parameters so that primers4clades_ can send you an email with very detailed results for you to insect.
+Just in case you don't provide your email, the very detailed results will be saved in the same folder of your alignments as HTML files.

 .. warning:: Please keep in mind that the ``designPrimers`` function will return very little data, i.e. only the forward and reverse primers for an alignment.
-But it might be necessary that you inspect the detailed information on results that primers4clades_ can send to your email.
+But it might be necessary that you inspect the detailed information saved as HTML files or the emails sent to you by primers4clades_.
+You will receive one email for each alignment.

-Autoamted primer design via primers4clades_:
+Automated primer design via primers4clades_:

     * Alignment in FASTA format containing at least 4 sequences.
     * Several parameters: